10 Best Dog Friendly Beaches in Wisconsin 2025

 • Address: S Wisconsin St, Port Washington, WI 53074, United States

-9. Arrowhead Beach – Arrowhead, WI
+9. Lake Arrowhead Beach – Arrowhead, WI

 Arrowhead is a beautiful lake spread across 300 acres.
 During Summer, it becomes a popular spot for water skiing.
 The place houses a lovely beach, boat launch sites, and a picnic area.
 This beach is best known for its award-winning golf courses.
 Other amenities like outhouses, playgrounds, picnic shelters, tables, etc are available.